Will a Clothes Steamer Kill Fleas?

 Using hot steam is an effective way to eradicate fleas within your home.
 But will a clothes steamer kill fleas?
 Or do your need a high pressure steam cleaner?

-Fleas and flea larvae cannot withstand the heat from steam and begin to die at temperatures above 100°F. A clothes steamer will effectively kill fleas, as it produces steam above 200°F.
+Fleas and flea larvae cannot withstand the heat from steam and begin to die at temperatures above 100°F. A clothes steamer will effectively kill fleas, producing steam above 200°F.

 If you have a large carpet area to steam, a steam mop or canister steam cleaner with a carpet glider will be more efficient than a clothes steamer.

 It is essential to note you should never directly steam a person or animal.
-If your dog or cat has fleas on them, use a combination of natural methods or pest control treatments to rid them of fleas.
+If your dog or cat has fleas, use a combination of natural methods or pest control treatments to rid them of fleas.
 Steam causes severe burns and will harm the skin of your pet.

 What Causes a Flea Infestation?